 Let’s start by breaking down the key fleet management features you should be aware of:

-Determining your compliance needs is an important place to start when evaluating fleet management software.
-Specifically, do you need to:
+Determining your compliance needs is the right place to start when evaluating fleet management software.
+Start by asking yourself the following questions:

-- Does your ELD solution comply with the Canadian ELD mandate?
+1. Is your shortlisted ELD solution compliant with the Canadian ELD mandate?

 Choose a solution that is certified by an accredited third party, reliable, easy for drivers to use, and offers Bluetooth and USB connectivity (to avoid the risk of cellular no coverage areas).